mldock/mldock.github.io/docs/guide/coreConcepts.md

 ![why local development](/images/mldock-presentation-why-local-development.jpg)

 ::: tip
-Taking a note from app developers, we should think of validating our set up and our code in a CI/CD process.
+Taking a note from app developers, think of validating our set up and our code in a CI/CD process.
 This will lead to less :bug: bugs in production, leading to less fires :fire:
 :::

 ## Container Templates